 Audit marketing and sales performance

 Take note of the channels and tactics effectively guiding potential customers through the conversion funnel.
-Which have a low customer acquisition cost?
+Which has a low customer acquisition cost?

 The goal here is to understand: